animo/siera-cli/docs/features/schemas.md

 Create a new schema with the properties `name` and `age`.
 The `-c` flag automatically copies the ID of the created schema to your clipboard.

 ```
-aries-cli -c schema create -n example -a name -a age
+agent-cli -c schema create -n example -a name -a age
 ```